Building A/B Tests for Product Managers

 Now that we have a process overview, let’s break it down and run through every step from the bottom up.

 - The very first step is to sign up for a free GTM account (if you don’t have one).
 At this stage, you should consider setting up a Google Analytics tag for tracking.
-It takes only a few minutes with this tutorial.

 - When this is done, we need to configure GA to work with mobile content experiments.
 To do so, you should add a special Mobile View and then link it with GTM.